maroskukan/jenkins/README.md

 If you are not sure, you can skip this step for now and adjust it at `Manage Jenkins` page in web UI.

 Complete the setup wizard by hitting the `Start using Jenkins`.

+## Managing Jenkins

+### Web UI Layout
+The main system configuration parameters are located at `Manage Jenkins` tab.
+Here you can find:
+- System Configuration
+- Security
+- Status Information
+- Troubleshooting
+- Tools and Actions

+### User settings
+You should start by creating a new user.
+Navigate to `Manage Jenkins > Security > Manage Users`.
+Hit `Create User`.By default, this new user can do anything, as you can see in `Manage Jenkins > Security > Configure Global Security > Authorization `.

+Plugins may augment the security settings, for example integrating with enterprise directory solutions.